jhogan/core/README.md

     assset prds.count == 2

-Here, the `products` class acts as a smart array or list for the `product` entity because we are free to add as much functionality to the `products` colllection class as we want.
+Here, the `products` class acts as a smart array or list for the `product` entity; we are free to add as much functionality to the `products` colllection class as we want.

-The entity system also supports a rebost event management system that allows us to subscribe one or more event handlers to events that happen to the `entities` object or the `entity` object, such as the event when an entity is added to the collection, or when an attribute of an entity
+The entity system also supports a robust event management system that allows us to subscribe one or more event handlers to events that happen to the `entities` object or the `entity` object, such as the event when an entity is added to the collection, or when an attribute of an entity